Book your ferry ticket

 You have a real island atmosphere within easy reach on a trip to Hjarnø.

-For the island is only 5 minutes by ferry from the coast, and here you can embark on Hjarnø’s very special Viking history, visit one of the country’s smallest churches and experience the island’s countryside on foot, by bicycle or on four wheels in a small golf buggy?
+For the island is only 5 minutes by ferry from the coast, and here you can embark on Hjarnø’s very special Viking history, visit one of the country’s smallest churches and experience the island’s countryside on foot or by bicycle.

 Hjarnø is a must-see while island hopping in the East Jutland Archipelago or for you who just love Viking stories and small, cosy islands.